Who this guide is for

 Practical: which device?

-For CalyxOS: Pixel 7 or newer (best support), or Fairphone 4/5 if repairable hardware is important.
+For CalyxOS: Pixel 7 or newer (best support), or Fairphone 4/5 and selected Motorola models if you already own one or care about repairable hardware.

 Fairphone consideration: Fairphone has ethical sourcing and repairability, but the hardware security support (security chip, verified boot quality) is less strong than Pixel.
 A good choice for CalyxOS; not available for GrapheneOS.